-Columbia County is in the eastern central part of Georgia and its location along both the Savannah River and Clarks Hill Lake provides multiple recreational and scenic opportunities.
-The area in which Columbia County is now located is believed to have been inhabited for thousands of years by multiple native peoples including, Creek and Cherokee Native-Americans prior to European colonization.
+Columbia County (Map 2.4) is in the eastern central part of Georgia.
+Its location along both the Savannah River and Clarks Hill Lake provides multiple recreational and scenic opportunities.
+The area in which Columbia County is now located is believed to have been inhabited for thousands of years by multiple native peoples including, Creek and Cherokee Native Americans prior to European colonization.
 Originally laid out as part of Saint Paul Parish, Columbia County was named for Christopher Columbus and created as a means for settlers to have court sessions without having to travel to Augusta.
 The choice of naming the city after Columbus was a result of the region being first settled by Quakers, who preferred an explorer to a military commander as was the usual tradition.

 The first village in the county, Brandon, was founded around 1752 and was subsequently abandoned in the mid-1750s.
 It still appeared on maps as late as 1779.
 The Georgia Railroad laid track in the county between 1834 and 1836 which paved way for new communities to grow along the railway.
-The county seat of Appling was located in the northern part of the county to provide the access to court settlers were seeking and chartered in 1816.
+The county seat of Appling was chartered in 1816 in the northern part of the county.
 It was named after Colonel Daniel Appling who fought in the War of 1812.

 Cotton played a major role in the development of settlements within the county.
 The ability to move cotton by rail laid the grounds for a number of cotton plantations to be located in the county.

 Currently Columbia County is experiencing explosive growth, with the most recent census showing a growth from 89,288 in 2000 to 124,053 in 2010.

 Given the growth of the region both economically and demographically, it is important to monitor these trends and plan accordingly.
 The county would like to invest in additional quality of life projects to improve amenities for the citizens and to maintain the level of service that residents have come to expect in the face of extreme growth.
 On this note Columbia County seeks to develop a "Technology Corridor" to help capitalize on its regional growth and resources.
-Speaking of resources the county has devoted a number of efforts to protecting the area's water resources as it is key to both the local economy and the environment.
+The county has begun a number of efforts to protect the area's water resources, which are important to both the local economy and the environment.
 Considerations for protection of open spaces in rural and developing areas is also a top concern.